WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 # reactjs-fullstack-tdd-kata
-ReactJS Hooks with GraphQL kata
+TDD some features using React Hooks and GraphQL

 ## 🪛 Setup
 - Run `yarn` - install npm modules